geronimus1/softwareengineerguide/README.md

 Before we dive in, let's take a quick glance at Software Design and Architecture so that you have a general idea of what you'll be learning in the future.
 Who knows, maybe it'll be enough for you:smiley:, especially last book:
 1. Firstly let’s understand the [difference between Software Design and Architecture](https://medium.com/clean-architecture/difference-between-software-architecture-design-ad09b5ff0a68), just for right mind set when you read these words
-2. Secondly, let’s learn the <a name="basics-of-sw-design-and-arch">[basics of Software Design and Architecture](https://khalilstemmler.com/articles/software-design-architecture/full-stack-software-design/)</a> (20-30 mins)
+2. Secondly, let’s learn the [basics of Software Design and Architecture](https://khalilstemmler.com/articles/software-design-architecture/full-stack-software-design/) (20-30 mins)
-3. Excellent deep overview of software design and construction - <a name="code-completed">[Code Complete: A Practical Handbook of Software Construction](https://www.oreilly.com/library/view/code-complete-2nd/0735619670/) 2nd Edition</a> by Steve McConnell ([in rus](https://www.labirint.ru/books/272529/))
+3. Excellent deep overview of software design and construction - [Code Complete: A Practical Handbook of Software Construction](https://www.oreilly.com/library/view/code-complete-2nd/0735619670/) 2nd Edition by Steve McConnell ([in rus](https://www.labirint.ru/books/272529/))
-    1. <a name="code-completed-short">Fast track of this book - only Chapter 35 “Themes in Software Craftsmanship”</a>.
+    * <a name="code-completed-short">Fast track of this book - only Chapter 35 “Themes in Software Craftsmanship”</a>.
 Note: it is not a full abstract of this book.

 ## School
 ### Elementary school: People and organization communication